richard-eman/Todo-Full-Stack/scribbles.md

 #### GS:
-should get over-written each dispatch on but press, dispatch task data to gs what data is being used? action reducer
+should get over-written each dispatch oon but press, dispatch task data to gs owhat data is being used? oaction oreducer
-    import these
+    oimport these
-pull data from gs using connect on mount/onDismount get changed data from GS for List
+opull data from gs using connect on mount/onDismount get changed data from GS for List compare ID to that in GS
 #### DB:
 make db function for edit
 #### API: